How Two Gay Guys Sold Everything, Left Home to Travel the World...and Lived Happily Ever After

 In short, our lives of anxiety and routine in the United States have become lives of excitement and adventure in the rest of the world.

 Funny thing, though.
-Our lives have become so rich that those rejections don't get us nearly as down as before.
+Our lives have become so rich that these rejections don't get us nearly as down as before.
 We've got too many other things to focus on.

-Of course, bad things do happen (and they usually seem to involve fire!).
-But the reality is that life on the road is far less stressful than our lives in Seattle.
+Of course, bad things do happen on the road (and they usually seem to involve fire!).
+But the reality is that life now is far less stressful than our lives in Seattle.

 Sadly, we haven’t been able to do to do anything about the American political situation — though the truth is, we now feel like we have much more control over at least our own destinies.